 Zara – A Convenient Shopping Experience

 Zara in collaboration with a handful of fashion-loving influencers created an Instagram account to showcase the very best Zara buys in one place.
 It not only shows customers what they can buy from the brand, but how to wear it as well.
 It’s all about daily inspirations and new-arrival wishlists.
-Moreover it’s great for seeing the clothes on real people at the same time.
+Moreover, it’s great for seeing the clothes on real people at the same time.
 Customers can also add the seasons’ biggest trends to their baskets as they scroll, thanks to Instagram’s shopping feature.
 Then, they can show off their recent purchases by following the account and tagging the items they wear in their own content.

 Best Practices for Your Loyalty Program: Create Social Media Raffles

 Companies can, for example, run a loyalty program raffle or offer a free spin on a gamified feature like the Prize Wheel for customers who share and tag images of items they’ve purchased.
 Participants then can receive rewards and benefits within the loyalty program.
-Or, for an even simpler solution, companies can give members extra points for uploading their picture and tagging their brand.
+Or, for an even simpler solution, companies can give members extra points for uploading pictures and tagging their brand.

 2. Livestream shopping – Watch and Shop at the Same Time

 The aim of livestream shopping is to provide customers with an immersive and interactive experience, allowing them to ask questions and buy products during the livestream.
-McKinsey’s analysis indicates that live commerce initiated sales could account for as much as 10 to 20% of all eCommerce by 2026.
-This type of social buying allows retailers to create a more personal connection with the customers and identify a more precise target, customizing the experience of each user making it more dynamic.
+McKinsey’s analysis indicates that live commerce-initiated sales could account for as much as 10 to 20% of all eCommerce by 2026.
+This type of social buying allows retailers to create a more personal connection with the customers and identify a more precise target, customizing the experience of each user and making it more dynamic.
 Segmentation is a very useful tool for directly targeting customers who, thanks to the internet, are increasingly informed and have become more difficult to attract through traditional media.

-Lagardere – An Innovative Solution
+Nordstrom – An Innovative Solution

 Best Practices for Loyalty Programs: Make it Membership-Only

 In order to gain access to live streaming, customers should be loyalty program members.
 From the customers’ side, the process requires only a few steps, but this allows companies to obtain additional information about them.
-This data then can then be used to reach out to them with more personalized messaging.
+This data can then be used to reach out to them with more personalized messaging.

 3. Social Retail Stores – Places of Discovery